-The Sony Cyber-shot DSC-RX100 V and the Canon EOS M5 are two digital cameras that were announced, respectively, in October 2016 and September 2016.
+The Sony Cyber-shot DSC-RX100 V and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in October 2016 and September 2016.
 The RX100 V is a fixed lens compact, while the M5 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 V) and an APS-C (M5) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 V vs Canon M5

 The side-by-side display below illustrates the physical size and weight of the Sony RX100 V and the Canon M5.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 V – represents the basis for the calculations across all the size and weight measures).